');

 About Providence, RI

-Providence is a major city in Rhode Island with a population of 190,214 residents.
-The median household income is $66,772 per year, which is near the national average.
-The median age in Providence is 32.9 years.
+Providence is a major city located in Rhode Island with a population of 190,214 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,772 per year, which is 11% below the national median of $75,149.
+The median age of 32.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Providence Ranks in Rhode Island